wesley-dean/publish_container/README.md

 The action uses the `github_ref` to determine the version of the image.
 If the ref starts with `refs/tags/v[1-9]` (e.g., `v1.0.0`), the action considers this run to be a "release" and sets the version to the tag.

+#### What about version 0.x.x?

+Good eye.
+The action won't consider a tag that starts with `v0` to be a release.
+It will still build and push the image, but it'll only tag the image with the `edge` tag plus the short and long hashes.

+If, however, the `force_release` input is set to `true`, the action will treat any build -- v0.x.x or otherwise -- as a release and tag the image with the appropriate tags.

 ### What secrets, credentials, tokens, etc. are stored after runs?